open2b/scriggo-site/site/templates/extends-and-import.md

 &lt;/head&gt;
 </pre>

-The extends declaration should be at the beginning of the file, before others declarations, and the file declares macros called but not declared in the layout file.
+The extends declaration should be at the beginning of the file, before other declarations, and the file declares macros called but not declared in the layout file.
 These macros should have the first letter in uppercase to be visible and callable in the extended file.

 The page can have other declarations, such as variables and macros, used in the same file, but it cannot have any content other than the one contained within the macros.

-The previous example used only macro with no parameters, but there is nothing preventing the use of macro with parameters.
+The previous example used only macro with no parameters, but there is nothing preventing the use of macros with parameters.

 ## Import